 Far from being a dry and dusty museum, you’ll also find comforts and conveniences such as the popular Museum Cafe here, serving a variety of delicious Georgian and European dishes.

 There is also the museum store, which sells a collection of high-quality souvenirs, paintings, handmade jigsaw puzzles, shirts, silk scarves, magnets, and other handicrafts made by local designers.
-Georgia being Georgia, you can also buy wine here too!
+Georgia being Georgia (in the Caucasus), you can also buy wine here too!